-Guided Meditation Videos on Vast Spacious Awareness by Michael Taft
+Guided Meditation Videos on Nondual Awareness by Michael Taft

-Here is a series of fourteen meditations on what I call nondual awareness, or what I here call vast, spacious awareness.
+Here is a series of twenty one meditations on what I call nondual awareness, or what I here call vast, spacious awareness.
 If you want to learn the basics of nondual meditation, just do these eleven guided meditations in order, and listen to the talks afterwards.

-Most of the meditations are 50 minutes to an hour long.
+Most of the meditations are an hour long.

 If you want to learn more about nonduality, you can start here.

-These meditations were streamed live from my class at the San Francisco Dharma Collective.
+These nondual meditations were streamed live from my class at the San Francisco Dharma Collective.
 The sound is sometimes quiet or has glitches because of the live streaming.
 As the weeks go by, we slowly solve some of the issues, so the volume gets louder and the glitches fewer.